A little knowledge is a dangerous thing.

 Notice that in the previous comment, the challenger (who seems to have come out of nowhere, but was called out for having downvoted the answer?) backs off, saying "point taken (especially from someone who has 55x more reputation [than] me!)."

-This is very dangerous logic: it perpetuates the idea that people who "have the most reputation" should be trusted blindly and have higher status, regardless of the quality of their answers.
+This is very dangerous reasoning: it perpetuates the idea that people who "have the most reputation" should be trusted blindly and have higher status, regardless of the quality of their answers.
 At best, this is a specious appeal to authority — but at worst, it's far more sinister, because it's disguising a non-reputable authority as a reputable one!

 So, in effect, people are incentivized to favor short, quick, inaccurate or incomplete answers, they get upvoted and selected as The Answer, and then the same people are given Reputation that makes people unwilling to challenge them — which only serves to cement the culture of soundbite-responses.